Glenn Anderson: Playing style

 Anderson was noted for his aggressive "to the net" playing style, typifying the NHL power forward in the early 1980s.
 He credits coach Clare Drake's drills during his time with the Olympic team for his love of driving the net.
 He also liked to stay behind the net and pass to his teammates in front of the goal for scoring chances.
-Noted as a "money" player, Anderson was able to elevate his game in high pressure situations.
+Noted as a "money" player, Anderson was able to elevate his game in high-pressure situations.
 He scored five playoff overtime goals and 17 playoff game-winning goals, good for third and fifth all-time in NHL history.
-During the playoffs, Anderson accumulated 93 goals, 121 assists, and 214 points, the fourth, ninth, and fourth most in NHL history.
-In addition, his 72 regular season game-winning goals with the Oilers put him first all time in franchise history.
+During the playoffs, Anderson accumulated 93 goals, 121 assists, and 214 points, the fourth, ninth and fourth most in NHL history.
+In addition, his 72 regular season game-winning goals with the Oilers put him first all-time in franchise history.

-Anderson was inducted into the Hockey Hall of Fame on November 10, 2008 in the players category.
+Anderson was inducted into the Hockey Hall of Fame on November 10, 2008, in the players category.
 His jersey number 9 was retired on January 18, 2009, by the Oilers, before a game against the Phoenix Coyotes.
 The date for Anderson's number retirement was specifically selected because his former Oilers teammates, Wayne Gretzky and Grant Fuhr, were serving as the Coyotes' head coach and goaltending coach respectively at the time.

-Glenn resides in Manhattan, New York with his wife Susan, and their daughter, Autumn.
-Glenn is retired, but teaches and runs fantasy camps, which give fans a chance to play hockey alongside him.
+Anderson resides in Manhattan, New York with his wife Susan, and their daughter, Autumn.
+He is retired but teaches and runs fantasy camps, which give fans a chance to play hockey alongside him.
 Anderson also appears as a commentator and analyst for many programs as well as the New York Rangers.

 Anderson was a participant in season one of Battle of the Blades.
 Anderson and his partner, Isabelle Brasseur, were the second pair to be eliminated from the competition.
 For their efforts, Brasseur's charity, the Heart and Stroke Foundation of Canada, and Anderson's charity, the Cross Cancer Institute, each received a $12,500 donation.
 Anderson or “Andy” as his hockey team brothers call him, did not shave the toe pick down on the figure skates as most of the hockey players had done and he tripped on it trying to be authentic despite never having skated on figure skates.